-In reality, those posts are likely just trying to get you to purchase items and services from their affiliate links (affiliate links are the way bloggers make money).
-They tell you what you want to hear so that you’ll turn around and make them money.
+In reality, those posts are likely just trying to get you to purchase items and services from their affiliate links (affiliate links are the way bloggers make money). *Some* bloggers will tell you what you want to hear so that you’ll turn around and make them money.

 But I’m not going to do that.

 Sure, this post will contain affiliate links.
 I’ll also include links to our own products and services.
 But let’s shake things up a bit.
 I’m going to be 100% honest about what it takes to make money as a travel blogger.

 There is no reason that a blogger should ever lie about the hard work that is required to turn a blog into a business.
 Don’t get me wrong, working remotely and setting your own schedule is incredible.
 I am in love with what I do.

 Does that mean you shouldn’t start a blog and reach for your goals?
 Absolutely not.